 This program will develop all the procedures and strategies necessary to operate the electrical system reliably and efficiently.
-This includes procedures and strategies associated with managing blackstarts, load shedding, outage management, transmission lines, substations, distribution and deployment of the Outage Management System.
+This includes procedures and strategies associated with managing blackstart, load shedding, outage management, transmission lines, substations, distribution, and the training on the new version of the Outage Management System.
 Procedures developed will be consistent with the System Operation Principles including the implementation of Estimated Times of Restoration for customers.